 Please do not hesitate to contact the office if the discomfort persists for more than 7 days or if there are any questions.

-Nitrous oxide is given through a small breathing mask which is placed over the your nose, allowing them to relax, but without putting them to sleep.
+Laughing gas is given through a small breathing mask which is placed over the your nose, allowing them to relax, but without putting them to sleep.
 The American Academy of Pediatric Dentistry, recognizes this technique as a very safe, effective technique to use for treating patient’s dental needs.
 The gas is mild, easily taken, then with normal breathing, it is quickly eliminated from the body.
 It is non-addictive.
-While inhaling nitrous oxide/oxygen, you will remains fully conscious and keeps all natural reflexes.
+While inhaling laughing gas/oxygen, you will remains fully conscious and keeps all natural reflexes.

 Prior to the appointment: